data2viz/data2viz/README.md

 on each platform: android, JS and JavaFx.

-A very important part of current version is a port of [d3js](https://github.com/d3/d3) modules.
+A important part of current version, mainly the algorithms,  is a port of [d3js](https://github.com/d3/d3) modules.

 The code is separated in modules that can be independently used.
 Some are specifically designed for visualization ([d2v-axis](https://github.com/data2viz/data2viz/tree/master/axis),